metal3-io/metal3-docs/design/ip-address-management-for-networkdata.md

 addresses can be inferred.
 Specifying single ip addresses can be achieved by setting the start and end ip address to that single ip address.

-The *netmask* and *gateway* parameters can be given for each pool of the list, or globally.
+The *prefix* and *gateway* parameters can be given for each pool of the list, or globally.
 If they are given for a pool they will override the global settings, that are default values.
-The *netmask* and *gateway* will be set on the *Metal3IPAddress* and can be fetched from a *Metal3DataTemplate*.
+The *prefix* and *gateway* will be set on the *Metal3IPAddress* and can be fetched from a *Metal3DataTemplate*.

 The *allocations* fields is a map of object name and ip address that allow a user to specify a set of static allocations for some objects.
-Ths IP addresses specified in the *allocations* field of the spec MUST be out of any of the pools configured.

 The *status* would contain a *lastUpdated* field with the timestamp of the last update.
 In case of an error during the allocation (pool exhaustion for example),